neuralrp/neuralrp/README.md

 - Relationships between entities track across five emotional dimensions (trust, bond, conflict, power, fear) and update automatically via semantic analysis.
 Not manually managed or forgotten by turn 20.

 - NPCs exist as chat-scoped entities with their own relationship states, and can be promoted to global characters mid-conversation.
+And you can create the cards using AI.

 - Summarization trades old context for new when the budget nears 85%, preserving story continuity without losing relationship state.

-The outcome: 5+ character group chats that last 100+ turns.
-NPCs that emerge naturally.
+The outcome: Relationship status tracked through summarizations.
+NPCs that emerge naturally without breaking immersion.
 Alternate timelines that branch with independent relationship states.
-All on 12-16GB VRAM.

 ## Core Philosophy: Conversation First